pexip/pexshell/README.md

 ### Unattended/simultaneous login

-To facilitate use of Pexshell in scripts, you can override login details by setting the `PEX_ADDRESS`, `PEX_USER` and `PEX_PASS` environment variables (to the management node address, username and password respectively).
+To facilitate use of Pexshell in scripts, you can override login details by setting the `PEXSHELL_ADDRESS`, `PEXSHELL_USERNAME` and `PEXSHELL_PASSWORD` environment variables (to the management node address, username and password respectively).
-If the user's credentials are already stored (they have logged in using the interactive `pexshell login` command) then the `PEX_PASS` variable can be omitted and it will be retrieved from the credential store.
+If the user's credentials are already stored (they have logged in using the interactive `pexshell login` command) then the `PEXSHELL_PASSWORD` variable can be omitted and it will be retrieved from the credential store.

 ## Logging